arpcard/rgi/README.rst

 Examples use local database, exclude "--local" flag to use a system wide reference database.

 CARD's k-mer classifiers assume the data submitted for analysis has been predicted to encode AMR genes, via RGI or another AMR bioinformatic tool.
 The k-mer data set was generated from and is intended exclusively for AMR sequence space.
-To be considered for a taxonomic prediction, individual sequences (e.g. FASTA, RGI predicted ORF, metagenomic read) must pass the *--minimum* coverage value (default of 10, i.e. a minimum of 10 classifier k-mers must map to the sequence).
+To be considered for a taxonomic prediction, individual sequences (e.g. FASTA, RGI predicted ORF, metagenomic read) must pass the *--minimum* coverage value (default of 10, i.e. the number of k-mers in a sequence that that need to match a single category, for both taxonomic and genomic classifications, in order for a classification to be made for that sequence).
 Subsequent classification is based on the following logic tree:

 .. image:: images/kmerlogic.jpg